oscarjhernandez-xyz/Densa-Utility-Watch-Face/README.md

 # Densa Utility Watch Face
 Watch face inspired by Google's Utility watch face with a focus on compacting information and complications

-The overall goal of this watch face is to provide a sleek "OLED" look while giving the user access to utilize as much or as little as possible when customizing complications.

-As this is meant to build upon the design Google's Utility watch face, some improvements include the ability to display seconds and bumping the number up from 4 complications to 11.
+The overall goal of this watch face is to provide a sleek "OLED" look while giving the user access to utilize as much or as little of the screen as possible when customizing complications.
+As this is meant to build upon the design Google's Utility watch face, some improvements include the ability to display seconds and bumping the number up from 4 possible complications to 11.

 ## ~~Screenshots~~